Why Do Powerful People Cheat—Scientists May Have The Answer

 Daily reports over three weeks also examined how power dynamics shaped their interactions, including any instances of flirting or fantasizing about someone outside the relationship.

 Research indicates that individuals in power often experience a disconnect between their personal and professional lives.
-Dr. John Gottman, a leading relationship researcher, points out that this split can lead to emotional neglect, making infidelity more likely.
+This split can lead to emotional neglect, making infidelity more likely.

 He advises couples to prioritize quality time together and engage in meaningful conversations to bridge this gap.
 For instance, setting aside regular date nights can help partners reconnect and reinforce their emotional bond.